hashicorp/vault/website/source/docs/agent/autoauth/methods/cert.md

 ## Configuration

 * `name` `(string: optional)` - The trusted certificate role which should be used when authenticating with TLS.
-If a `name` is not specificed, the auth method will try to authenticate against [all trusted certificates](https://www.vaultproject.io/docs/auth/cert.html#authentication).
+If a `name` is not specified, the auth method will try to authenticate against [all trusted certificates](https://www.vaultproject.io/docs/auth/cert.html#authentication).